nils-org/dependabot-cake-action/README.md

   * `--test-no-dryrun` if set, real PRs are created.
   * `--test-ignore=Cake.7zip` ignore a dependency.
 Can be given multiple times.
 Default: `[]`

+## Alternatives

+One alternative to dependabot is [Renovate](https://www.whitesourcesoftware.com/free-developer-tools/renovate/) which fully supports Cake.
+See the [post on cakebuild.net](https://cakebuild.net/blog/2021/04/cake-support-in-renovate) for a sample integration.

 ## Maintainers